 Human Gait Study

-Human gait describes the dynamics associated with walking and running.
+Human gait describes body dynamics associated with walking and running.
 In this study, we used a Qualisys motion capture camera system (similar to systems used in sports video game development) to analyze the effects of a weighted backpack on a subject’s gait motion.

 The motion capture system consists of a 12-camera system that captures the position of retroreflective markers in space as a function of time.
 There are two types of markers used in this study, anatomical, which locate joints, and cluster, which is a system consisting of three markers used to identify the location and orientation of the limbs and other body features.
 The combined use of these markers addresses key sources of noise within the data allowing for greater modelling capabilities.
 MATLAB was used to post-process the data, calculating joint angles using transformation matrices and Euler angles.
 The image below highlights the marker sets that were used for this analysis.
 Base line tests were conducted to establish the unweighted gait for the subject, and then compared to tests cases that gradually increased the weight of the backpack.